Good news:

 Now – when you’re ready, let’s plan your first route!

-PART 6: Where to stay and how to plan your routes
+Where to Stay and How to plan your routes

 This is probably the second most exciting part of beginning your RVing journey!
 (The most exciting being actually buying the RV.)

-Planning your first full-time RV trip can seem part overwhelming, part insanely exciting and emotional, and part logical.
+Planning your first full-time RV trip can seem partly overwhelming, partly insanely exciting and emotional, and partly logical.
 I know, because we’ve done it so many times!

 We planned our trips by choosing the big staples of where we wanted to go – national parks, cool cities, places like Stephen King’s house – then filling in the gaps.